 Research In Indiana Cemetery Records

-Each county’s commissioner’s office holds records of military burials for marines, soldiers, and sailors.
-Those records may include name, age, date of death, date of enlistment, and date of discharge.
-Records go back to around 1862.
+Each county's commissioner's office holds records of military burials for marines, soldiers, and sailors, records go back to around 1862.
+Those records may include:

 Famous People Buried in Indiana Cemeteries

 |Allen||Chapman, John 'Johnny Appleseed'